Broken Symmetry in Ideal Chern Bands

 According to the criteria above, twisted bilayer graphene in the chiral limit (cTBG)~\cite{PhysRevLett.122.106405} stands out as an extremely promising platform to realize the LL physics in moir\'e systems.
 The valence and conduction bands of cTBG are perfectly flat at magic twist angles~\cite{PhysRevLett.122.106405} and carry unit Chern numbers.
 Furthermore, their quantum geometry are ``ideal''~\cite{PhysRevResearch.2.023237,PhysRevLett.127.246403} in the sense that the FS metric varies exactly in sync with the Berry curvature at each ${\bf k}$ point of the BZ via $g_{ij}({\bf k})=\frac{1}{2}|\Omega({\bf k})|\delta_{ij}$, although $g({\bf k})$ and $\Omega({\bf k})$ still fluctuate with ${\bf k}$~\cite{PhysRevResearch.2.023237}.
 The cTBG bands are hence almost identical to the $n=0$ lowest LL (LLL) except that their quantum geometry is not uniform.
 These elegant properties lead to LLL-like single-body wave functions, and exact zero modes for pseudopotential-like short-range interactions in cTBG flat bands, just like the Laughlin states in the LLL~\cite{PhysRevLett.127.246403}.
 The ideal quantum geometry also emerges for flat bands with higher Chern number in the chiral limit of multilayered graphene~\cite{PhysRevLett.128.176403,PhysRevLett.128.176404}.
 While the aforementioned effective continuum descriptions are most relevant for moir\'e systems, the Kapit-Mueller model~\cite{PhysRevLett.105.215303} and arbitrary Chern number generalizations thereof~\cite{PhysRevLett.116.216802} provide analogous ideal band geometry in tight-binding models and exact parent Hamiltonians for bosonic states.
 In general, ideal Chen bands have been described as LLLs in curved space \cite{PhysRevResearch.5.L032048}.

-Given the glaring similarity between the ideal flat bands in cTBG [cf. Fig.~\ref{fig:main_result}(a)] and the LLL, one may naturally expect that their only difference, namely, the fluctuating quantum geometry of the former, would not cause significantly distinct physics in cTBG flat bands from that in the LLL.
-However, in this work we present strong evidence against this expectation.
+Given the glaring similarity between the ideal flat bands in cTBG [cf. Fig.~\ref{fig:main_result}(a)] and the LLL, one may naturally expect that they exhibit similar phases at the corresponding fillings.
+However, in this work we establish that cTBG has a much richer phase diagram.
 We find that the particle-hole symmetry in a single cTBG flat band is still strikingly broken by the non-uniform, albeit ideal quantum geometry [see Fig.~\ref{fig:main_result}(b)].
 Remarkably, even a pseudopotential-like local interaction can induce an unconventional Fermi liquid state at band filling $\nu=2/3$ with no LL counterpart~\cite{PhysRevLett.111.126802}.
 The ground state at $\nu=1/3$ remains an exact zero-energy Laughlin-like state --- which, however, also exhibits a non-uniform particle density caused by the fluctuating FS metric tensor [Fig.~\ref{fig:main_result}(b)].
-Furthermore, the Coulomb interaction favors a charge density wave instead of the composite Fermi liquid at $\nu=1/4$, which again distinguishes the cTBG ideal bands from the LLL.
+Furthermore, the Coulomb interaction favors a charge density wave instead of the composite Fermi liquid at electron filling $\nu=1/4$ and a quantum anomalous Hall crystal at hole filling $\nu=3/4$, which again distinguish the cTBG ideal bands from the LLL.